HectorHDiaz/HectorHDiaz/README.md

 ## Development Skills

-Recently certified from **Coderhouse** as a *MERN Fullstack Developer*, and looking for my first professional experience in development.
+Recently certified from **Coderhouse** as a *MERN Fullstack Developer*, and looking for new professional experiences in development.

 <picture>
   <img src="https://i.imgur.com/zyjUctM.png">